-(a) Policy.
-The Chairman and members of the Agency and the Regulator shall maintain high standards of honesty, integrity and impartiality and shall avoid any actions which could reflect adversely on the Northern Arapaho Tribe or jeopardize their fitness for office or effectiveness in dealing with other tribal officials, other governments or entities, or with the public.

-(b) No Interest in Contracts.
-No Chairman or member of the Agency and no Regulator shall be financially interested in any contract, grant, work, business, or other particular matter administered or controlled by the Agency or the Tribe, unless such activity is conducted by competitive bid process with such official first disclosing his/her interest and thereafter having no participation in the decision on that contract, grant, work, business, or matter or the performance thereof.

-(c) No Interest in Property.
-No Chairman or member of the Agency and no Regulator shall be financially interested in the purchase of any real or personal property of or by the Agency or the Tribe, except on such terms and conditions as such property is generally available for sale to, or for purchase from, the general public or the members of the Northern Arapaho Tribe.

-(d) Gifts.
-No Chairman or member of the Agency and no Regulator shall solicit or accept, directly or indirectly, any gift, gratuity, favor or loan from a person who has financial interests that may be substantially affected by the performance or non-performance of that official's duties.

-(e) Use of Tribal Property and Moneys.
-No Chairman or member of the Agency and no Regulator shall use or receive any pay or thing of value from the Northern Arapaho Tribe, other than his/her salary for any work coming within the scope of his/her duties or reimbursement for reasonable expenses, nor receive or convert to his/her own use, even temporarily on loan, any property or money belonging to the Northern Arapaho Tribe for other than official purposes, nor use tribal purchase authority, even though reimbursement is made, for personal acquisitions.
+- (a) Policy.
+The chairman and members of the Agency and the Regulator shall maintain high standards of honesty, integrity and impartiality and shall avoid any actions which could reflect adversely on the Tribe or jeopardize their fitness for office or effectiveness in dealing with other tribal officials, other governments or entities, or with the public. - (b) No Interest in Contracts.
+No chairman or member of the Agency and no Regulator shall be financially interested in any contract, grant, work, business or other particular matter administered or controlled by the Agency or the Tribe, unless such activity is conducted by competitive bid process with such official first disclosing his interest and thereafter having no participation in the decision on that contract, grant, work, business, or matter or the performance thereof. - (c) No Interest in Property.
+No chairman or member of the Agency and no Regulator shall be financially interested in the purchase of any real or personal property of or by the Agency or the Tribe, except on such terms and conditions as such property is generally available for sale to, or for purchase from, the general public or the members of the Tribe. - (d) Gifts.
+No chairman or member of the Agency and no Regulator shall solicit or accept, directly or indirectly, any gift, gratuity, favor or loan from a person who has financial interests that may be substantially affected by the performance or non-performance of that official's duties. - (e) Use of Tribal Property and Moneys.
+No chairman or member of the Agency and no Regulator shall use or receive any pay or thing of value from the Tribe, other than his salary for any work coming within the scope of his duties or reimbursement for reasonable expenses, nor receive or convert to his own use, even temporarily on loan, any property or money belonging to the Tribe for other than official purposes, nor use tribal purchase authority, even though reimbursement is made, for personal acquisitions.

-(f) Gaming.
-No Chairman or member of the Agency and no Regulator shall engage in any gaming at any gaming facility or operation of the Northern Arapaho Tribe at any time (whether on or off-duty).

-(g) Sanctions.
-Any individual who violates this section shall be removed from his or her position or otherwise disciplined in the sole discretion of the Council, except with respect to the Regulator, whose removal or discipline shall be consistent with the provisions of Section 404 (b) (iii) of this

-Code and the Secretarial procedures.
+- (f) Gaming.
+No chairman or member of the Agency and no Regulator shall engage in any gaming at any gaming facility or operation of the Tribe at any time (whether on or off duty). - (g) Sanctions.
+Any individual who violates this Section shall be removed from his position or otherwise disciplined in the sole discretion of the Business Council, except with respect to the Regulator, whose removal or discipline shall be consistent with the provisions of Section 404 (b)(3) of this Code and the Secretarial Procedures.